-Web accessibility means that people with disabilities can access web content as all individuals who use the website.
-The college will incorporate the four principles that provide the foundation for Web accessibility to help ensure the usability of the site for all users:
+Web accessibility means that people with disabilities can access online content the same as all other individuals who use the website.
+The College will incorporate the four principles that provide the foundation for Web accessibility to help ensure the usability of the site for all users:

 - Perceivable – Information and user interface components will be presentable to users in ways they can perceive.

 - Operable – User interface components and navigation will be operable.

 - Understandable – Information and the operation of user interface must be understandable.